UniVE-SSV/SoftwareArchitecture/_docs/docker/cli-and-dockerfile.md

 ### Build an image
 We can use the docker build command to build an image.
 We will explain this command in the next section.
 ### Other commands
-An exhaustive list of all the Docker CLI commands can be found <a href="https://docs.docker.com/engine/reference/commandline/cli/">here</a>..
+An exhaustive list of all the Docker CLI commands can be found <a target="_blank" rel="noopener noreferrer" href="https://docs.docker.com/engine/reference/commandline/cli/">here</a>..
 ## The Dockerfile
 But how we can create an image from scratch?
 In Docker exists a special file, called Dockerfile, that permits the definition of an image in a script way.
 Let's see how it works.
 The first step involves creating a new text file named Dockerfile, without extension.
 In this file, we are going to describe all the step-by-step commands that the Docker Engine needs to run to assemble a Docker image.